 - Speech and Drama Tuition

 Strathcona offers a variety of musical opportunities to learn and perform.
-Individual tuition is available in more than 22 different instruments and there are orchestras and choirs that unite larger groups in both the Junior and Senior Schools.
-These ensembles play a major role in whole school events including the annual Presentation Night.
+Individual tuition is available for a full range of instruments, voice and theory.
+There are numerous bands, orchestras, choirs and ensembles that are available for students to join in both the Junior and Senior Schools.
+These ensembles provide a great opportunity for our students to perform together within the School and the broader community.

 In the Junior School, all Year 2 students learn a string instrument, and in Year 4 all students learn a brass or percussion instrument for a semester.
 Girls participate in various ensembles, as well as choirs for Years 3 and 4 and Years 5 and 6.